Beyond the Delay-Doppler Domain: A Time-Frequency Framework for Low-Overhead, Scalable OTFS Channel Estimation: Introduction

-Initial works on OTFS channel estimation primarily focused on SISO systems and adopted DD domain pilot-aided schemes.
+Initial works on OTFS channel estimation primarily focused on Single-Input Single-Output (SISO) systems and adopted DD domain pilot-aided schemes.
 These schemes embed a pilot in the DD domain, surrounded by a zero guard region to prevent pilot-data interference~\cite{raviteja2019EmbeddedPilotAided}.
-While this design allows for the direct extraction of channel parameters at the receiver, the mandatory guard region constitutes signaling overhead, which limits the achievable communication rate.
-Building on this guard region design, \cite{wei2022OffGridChannel, tang2024NovelOffGrid, guo2025LowComplexity, sun2025LowComplexity} achieve enhanced channel estimation and the capability to estimate fractional Doppler shifts by utilizing multiple embedded and mutually uncorrelated pilots within the DD domain.
-Later, using the same guard-region design, \cite{lee2025SingleToneBasedChannel, wang2025ModelDrivenChannel, li2025FractionalDelayDoppler} showed that even a single pilot can be sufficient for fractional-Doppler and accurate CSI estimation when combined with more advanced algorithms, such as iterative estimation across the DD and time domains, deep learning, or sparse Bayesian learning.
-As a departure from DD domain pilots, \cite{zhang2024lowoverheadotfs} views the OTFS system as a precoded OFDM system, allowing low-complexity frequency-domain or time-domain pilot-aided channel estimation schemes to be applied. \cite{zhang2024lowoverheadotfs} uses a frequency-domain guard region for the frequency domain pilots, or a time-domain guard region for the time domain pilots, with approximately $50\%$ reduced overhead as compared to the embedded DD pilots-guard region design.
+While this design allows direct extraction of channel parameters at the receiver, the mandatory guard region incurs signaling overhead, limiting the achievable communication rate.
+Building on this guard region design,~\cite{wei2022OffGridChannel, tang2024NovelOffGrid, guo2025LowComplexity, sun2025LowComplexity} achieve enhanced channel estimation and the capability to estimate fractional Doppler shifts by utilizing multiple embedded and mutually uncorrelated pilots within the DD domain.
+Later, using the same guard-region design,~\cite{lee2025SingleToneBasedChannel, wang2025ModelDrivenChannel, li2025FractionalDelayDoppler} showed that even a single pilot can be sufficient for fractional-Doppler and accurate CSI estimation when combined with more advanced algorithms, such as iterative estimation across the DD and time domains, deep learning, or sparse Bayesian learning.
+As a departure from DD domain pilots,~\cite{zhang2024lowoverheadotfs} views the OTFS system as a precoded OFDM system, enabling low-complexity frequency domain or time domain pilot-aided channel estimation schemes.